lydiaYchen/26Simulation/README.md

 This accounts for 70 % of the final grade.

-### Quizs
+### Quizes
 There will be two in-class quizzs, 30 minutes long.
-Each of this will account for 20 % of your final grade.
+Each of this will account for 30 % of your final grade.

 ##  7. <a name='Detailedschedule'></a>Detailed schedule